plexidev/quick.db-rs/README.md

-# quick.db
+# Quick.db

-Simple sqlite3 wrapper
+Fast and easy to use sqlite3 wrapper build on top of [Neon](https://neon-bindings.com/).